NormanFrieman/know_weather/frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 To get started with developing on frontend, you'll need to install dependencies.
 First of all you need to have [Node.js](https://nodejs.org/en/) installed.
 The version used in this project was 15.6.0.
+To install all dependencies run `npm install`.

 # License